Brazil’s New Problem With Blackness

 Relationships across black-white boundaries have always been rare in the United States.
 Settlers arrived for the most part in family units, which together with the gaping material and legal chasm between the white ruling class and black enslaved population, ensured that interracial relationships remained taboo.
 At one point or another, 41 U.S. states had laws banning interracial marriage — 17 of them as recently as 50 years ago.
 (The Supreme Court finally ruled anti-miscegenation laws unconstitutional that year in the landmark Loving v.
 Virginia decision.)
 Meanwhile, race was codified into laws determining that even one drop of African ancestry rendered a person legally black.

-Unlike in America, miscegenation played an integral role in Brazilian nation-building.
+Unlike in America, “miscegenation” played an integral role in Brazilian nation-building.
 White settlers skewed heavily male, and they were vastly outnumbered by people of color.
 Relationships between white settlers and indigenous, and latter black enslaved women, were not only accepted, but encouraged by colonial authorities (although for the women, they were rarely consensual).
 By 1872, whites made up only 38 percent of the population.

-If miscegenation was widespread prior to the abolition of slavery in 1888, it became a matter of national duty afterward.
+If interracial relationships were widespread prior to the abolition of slavery in 1888, they became a matter of national duty afterward.
 That didn’t happen “just because we all happened to get along,” said Mirtes Santos, a law student and Coletivo Negrada member.
 “It was a way to erase black identity.”
-Brazil’s government launched a full-on propaganda and policy effort to “whiten” Brazil: it closed the country’s borders to African immigrants, denied black Brazilians the rights to lands inhabited by the descendants of runaway slaves, and subsidized the voyage of millions of German and Italian workers, providing them with citizenship, land grants, and stipends when they arrived.
+Brazil’s government launched a full-on propaganda and policy effort to “whiten” Brazil: It closed the country’s borders to African immigrants, denied black Brazilians the rights to lands inhabited by the descendants of runaway slaves, and subsidized the voyage of millions of German and Italian workers, providing them with citizenship, land grants, and stipends when they arrived.

 These policies didn’t eliminate race, but they did affect how it came to be classified.
 The marker of race drifted away from a binary consideration of a person’s ancestry and became increasingly based on one’s appearance.
 Today, Brazilians see themselves as falling across a spectrum of skin colors with a dizzying assortment of names: burnt white, brown, dark nut, light nut, black, and copper are a few of the 136 categories that the census department, in a 1976 study, found Brazilians to use for self-identification.